 The Port also routinely carries out maintenance dredging every year to ensure there is a safe amount of clearance under the keel of vessels transiting the harbour.

-Port of Tauranga now wishes to renew the resource consent issued in 2013 so that ships can continue to safely use the existing shipping channels.
+Port of Tauranga needs to renew the resource consent issued in 2013 so that ships can continue to safely use the existing shipping channels.

 How much dredging is required?